-JSONBuddy already supports to convert JSON data to CSV (and also back from CSV to JSON…).
-You can learn more about the standard JSON to CSV dialog at the help pages.
+JSONBuddy already supports converting JSON data to CSV (and also back from CSV to JSON…).
+You can learn more about the standard JSON to CSV dialog on the help pages.
 Starting with JSONBuddy 5, there is a new way to generate CSV output from JSON input in the editor: The “Convert JSON to pointer/value pairs” command.

 To illustrate this method, we take the following JSON input as an example:

 And we use the “JSON | Convert JSON to pointer/value pairs” command from the editor, which is applied to the active document, to get the following CSV output: